Jailed Russian opposition leader Navalny wins top EU prize

 —-

-Associated Press writer Vladimir Isachenkov in Moscow and Sam Petrequin in Brussels contributed.
+Associated Press writers Vladimir Isachenkov and Harriet Morris in Moscow, Thomas Adamson in Paris and Sam Petrequin in Brussels contributed.

 —-